Product Overview Questions

 - My application has to deliver a strict service level.
 How can Zing help?

 Zing eliminates long response time delays, inconsistent response times (aka response time outliers) and system crashes that can cause service level violations.
 You’ll spend less on re-engineering, re-architecting, and troubleshooting with Zing — your applications will work the way they were envisioned, without JVM-related performance artifacts like jitter, atalls, and random pauses.

 - How can Zing help my Cloud-based or SaaS-based application?

-Because of memory and scalability limitations, conventional JVMs are not a good fit for cloud- and SaaS-based services.
+Because of memory and scalability limitations, conventional JVMs are not always a good fit for cloud- and SaaS-based services.
 Zing is the best JVM for multi-tenant SaaS and cloud applications.
-Zing allows more tenants to be run on a single instance, scales elastically as loads increase to prevent one tenant’s peak from affecting another tenant’s response times, and lets you deploy large customers without worrying about scalability.
+Zing allows more tenants to be run on a single instance, scales elastically as loads increase to prevent one tenant’s peak from affecting another tenant’s response times, and lets you support large customers without worrying about scalability.